monkins2030/ccminernew22/README-ANDROID.md

 `cd ccminer`

-To build `ccminer` from sources we need to switch the default `clang` compiler to the `gcc` we installed on step 3 by executing following command:
+To build `ccminer` from sources we need to switch the default `clang` compiler to the `gcc` we installed on step 3 by executing following commands:

 `setupgcc-6`

+and then (to make `configure` process happy)

+`setup-patchforgcc`

 Then start the build: